keeks-mtl/petiole/README.md

 - The navigation bar was created using Bootstrap to ensure that it was fully responsive.
 - An example of a responsiveness change includes a hamburger menu when viewed on smaller viewports.
-- The navigation bar shows Plants, Search, Login, and Register when a user is not logged in and when a user is logged in it shows Plants, Add Plant, Profile, Search, and Logout.
+- The navigation bar shows Plants, Search, Login, and Register when a user is not logged in and when a user is logged in it shows Profile, Plants, Add Plant, Search, and Logout.

-Visitor Navigational Bar
+1. Visitor Navigational Bar

 <img src="./static/images/readme/visitor-nav.png"/>

-Logged In User Navigational Bar
+2. Logged In User Navigational Bar

 <img src="./static/images/readme/registereduser-nav.png"/>

 ### Plant Cards

 - There are multiple cards across the site to include information about the plants themselves.
-- They are clear organised to be easily read and understood.
+- They are clearly organised to be easily read and understood.
-- On the main plants page the plant cards only have the plants names and image (and possibly edit & delete button) on the other pages the plant cards have information on the plants.
+- On the main plants page the plant cards only have the plants names and image (and possibly edit & delete button), and on the other pages the plant cards have information on the plants.
 - If a user is logged in and they created the plant card, they have the ability to edit or delete the card.
 - The plant name is also a link to the plant page where you can see the information clearly and like the plant as well.